Blog – 2016 4th Quarter

 More news has continued to come in from the December 11, 2016 Saints Peter and Paul Church bombing in Cairo, Egypt.
 The death toll rose to 27 with the death of 10 year old Magy Momen.
 Magy was a fourth grade student, Scout, volleyball player, ballerina, and actor.
 God love her and console her family!

 The other Christian reported as killed this week was the Russian ambassador to Turkey, Andrey Karlov.
 His killer was partly motivated by politics and certainly would have killed the ambassador if he were Muslim.
-But, the Islamic State motives and the ambassador’s diplomatic work on behalf of the Russian Orthodox Church in North Korea gave some meaning to his death beyond his nominal Christianity.
+But, the Islamic State motives and the ambassador’s diplomatic work on behalf of the Russian Orthodox Church in North Korea gave some meaning to his death beyond his possibly nominal Christianity.
 His funeral was held at the Cathedral of Christ the Savior in Moscow and was led by Patriarch Kirill.

 A priest was abducted in Nigeria, as was a young newlywed on her way to church in Egypt.
 A pastor in Vietnam continued to be abused by prison authorities.
-More detains have emerged concerning the continuing fighting in Myanmar.
+More details have emerged concerning the continuing fighting in Myanmar.
 A priest in Jordan reported on a terror attack at a tourist site.
 Christian schools in the United Kingdom were inspected and students grilled about their sexuality and sex education.

 In Nepal four Christians were sentenced to 5 years’ imprisonment for having prayed over a mentally ill woman!
 Everyone involved in this case testified that no harm was done, but a guilty verdict was still imposed.
 Thankfully a fifth person was acquitted.